The glam was back at the Golden Globes, albeit at a distance | WTOP

 And they were ready, style wise, as the Globes split hosts, with Amy Poehler at the Beverly Hilton and Tina Fey at the Rainbow Room in New York.

+Jodie Foster won wearing a black-and-white silk jammies set from Prada, her dog Ziggy in a bandana to match and her wife by her side.
+During a Zoom segment with reporters after the show, a giddy Foster stuck out a bare foot showing she went shoeless to collect her award and said: “This is the best Globes ever!
+To be able to be home but also just felt really real.
+It didn’t feel like it was filled with so much artifice.”

-Regina King’s dog snoozed in the background as she showed off her Louis Vuitton gown in silver and black.
+Regina King’s dog snoozed in the background before the show as she showed off her Louis Vuitton gown in silver and black.
 Amanda Seyfried, in Savannah, Georgia, wore a sunny, springy coral Oscar de la Renta with floral adornment, echoing many stars who said they wanted to bring a little joy.

 “I’ve got my son, who is 5 months old, laying against a pillow in a tux,” Seyfried said during a round of pre-show interviews.